A tiger walking through the forest

 Many large tracts of forest are now empty of wild prey and livestock are, increasingly, competing with tigers and their prey for habitat, further driving tiger numbers down.

-Poaching and the exploitation of tigers in tiger farms for their skins as luxury rugs and home décor, and for their bones which are used to make traditional Asian medicines and health tonics, is a significant threat.
+Tiger poaching and the exploitation of tigers in tiger farms are significant threats to tigers.
+Tigers are being poached to use their skins as luxury rugs and home décor, and for their bones which are used to make traditional Asian medicines and health tonics.

 Indiscriminate snaring and poison traps, often set for hunting small animals for bushmeat, inevitably end up injuring or killing tigers, contributing to their decline.